 - Therefore, those with pre-settled status should not lose their rights if they do not make a second application when their leave expires.

 - The right of permanent residence accrues automatically once the conditions for obtaining the right have been fulfilled, and it is unlawful for the UK Home Office to withdraw these rights based on the basis that to a person has not applied for settled status.

 The UK Home Office has been granted permission to appeal this judgment.
 Until the judgment from this appeal is handed down and confirmed, those with pre-settled status should continue to apply for settled status before their leave expires.

-If you require immigration advice in relation to the issues above, we can help.
+If you require advice in relation to the above, we have particular expertise with EUSS applications, and would be happy to help.
 Please contact us on 020 7401 6887 or by email at email@example.com.